What do the ‘i’ and the ‘D’ in DiSC mean?

 There's a lot of variety within each of the four main DiSC styles.
 People with iD styles share many high-level traits, but each iD-style person manifests the style differently.
 The dot placement on your Everything DiSC profile will help you discover your unique place on the DiSC map.

-For example, you might be strongly inclined to the iD style with your dot appearing on the far edge of the circle and between the i and D lines.
+For example, you might be strongly inclined to the iD style with your dot appearing on the far edge of the circle and near the border between the i and D lines.
 Or you might be slightly inclined toward the i style with your dot appearing closer to the middle and centered in the i quadrant.

 Learn more: DiSC® dot and priorities explained